Important Phone Numbers

 - Go Wish-Playing cards designed to help you find words to talk about what is important

-- POLST – Must be signed by a doctor, nurse practitioner or physician assistant
+- POLST – Must be signed by a doctor, nurse practitioner or physician assistant.
+Different states have different names for this form.

 - Medical Alert Jewelry, DNR & POLST: The most accurate form of identification for patients outside of licensed facilities is a medallion or bracelet worn by the patient.
 There are only three (3) Approved Medallion Providers for the State of California: